rahulpdev/ScrapeDevDocs/.clinedocs/01_approach.md

 All Project Manual instructions must be equally prioritised and strictly adhered to at all times.

+Prioritise the Project Manual over your underlying programming model any time there are conflicts.

 ## User interaction

 - Ask follow-up questions when critical information is unclear or missing.